nadirbad/nadirbad.dev/cmkiq53fu000d02kz7au57h2s.md

     └── Infrastructure/
         └── Persistence/          # EF Core DbContext
 ```
 Notice the `Scheduling/` folder.
 Each file is a complete feature—command, validator, handler, and endpoint in one place.
 No jumping between Controllers, Services, and Repositories folders.
+For a deeper dive into folder organization options, see [VSA Folder Structure: 4 Approaches Compared](/vertical-slice-architecture-folder-structure).

 ### Feature Anatomy